Flory–Stockmayer theory: Flory's assumptions

-As a result of these assumptions, a conversion slightly higher than that predicted by the Flory-Stockmayer Theory is commonly needed to actually create a polymer gel.
+As a result of these assumptions, a conversion slightly higher than that predicted by the Flory–Stockmayer Theory is commonly needed to actually create a polymer gel.
 Since steric hindrance effects prevent each functional group from being equally reactive and intramolecular reactions do occur, the gel forms at slightly higher conversion.

+Flory postulated that his treatment can also be applied to chain-growth polymerization mechanisms, as the three criteria stated above are satisfied under the assumptions that (1) the probability of chain termination is independent of chain length, and (2) multifunctional co-monomers react randomly with growing polymer chains.